White Chicken Chili Recipe

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.

-- Chicken – Use four skinless, boneless chicken breasts.
-You can use chicken breast you’ve made ahead, have leftovers, or use a rotisserie chicken in a pinch.
+- Chicken – Boneless, skinless chicken breasts.
+You can use leftover or rotisserie chicken in a pinch.
 Substitute with your favorite cut of chicken.

-- Chicken Stock – I like this homemade stock, but you can use your favorite store brand.
+- Stock – I like this Chicken Stock, but you can use store-bought.

-- Diced Green Chilies – Use one can, including all the liquid from the chilies, as it adds flavor and spiciness to the recipe.
+- Diced Green Chilies – 1 can, including all the liquid.

-- Salt and Pepper – balance the flavors of the chili.
+- Salt and Pepper – balance the flavors.

-- Fresh Oregano – Fresh oregano adds a fresh flavor and a bit of color to the chili.
-It is an optional ingredient.
+- Fresh Oregano – Adds a fresh flavor and a bit of color to the chili.
+It is optional.

-This chili is scrumptious as served right out of the pot, but a few condiments taste great with it.
-I like to serve the chili in buffet style with these optional toppings.
-Pair the chili with your desired toppings and serve it over cornbread, cornbread muffins, or tortillas for a satisfying dish!
+Scrumptious as served right out of the pot, but a few condiments taste great with it.
+Pair with your desired toppings and serve it over cornbread, cornbread muffins, or tortillas.

 - sliced avocado